localstack/docs/content/en/tutorials/replicate-aws-resources-localstack-extension/index.md

     --message-body '{}'
 {{< /command >}}

-Upon successful execution, you'll receive a message ID and MD5 hash of the message body.
+Upon successful execution, you will receive a message ID and MD5 hash of the message body.

 ```bash
 {